VictorGranado/GeoTracker-v1.0/README.md

-# GeoScope v1.0 — Portable GPS Field Survey and Mapping Tool
+# GeoTracker v1.0 — Portable GPS Field Survey and Mapping Tool

-GeoScope v1.0 is a portable embedded field-survey instrument built around an ESP32-WROOM-DA.
+GeoTracker v1.0 is a portable embedded field-survey instrument built around an ESP32-WROOM-DA.
 The device records GPS position, trip movement, waypoints, environmental conditions, compass heading, tilt/orientation data, and system status.
 The goal is to create a handheld tool that can collect **location-tagged field data** and provide basic navigation features without relying on a phone or internet connection.

-Unlike a simple environmental monitor or signal scanner, GeoScope focuses on adding the missing context of **where** the data was collected.
+Unlike a simple environmental monitor or signal scanner, GeoTracker focuses on adding the missing context of **where** the data was collected.

 ---

 ## Project Purpose

-GeoScope is designed to answer questions such as:
+GeoTracker is designed to answer questions such as:

 - Where am I?
 - Where have I been?